barry-ha/Griduino/docs/ASSEMBLY.md

 <h3>It will be nice to have:</h3>

-* **Hobbyist bench vise.** You'll need a way to hold the PCB at a convenient height and angle for soldering parts.
+* **Hobbyist bench vise.** You'll want a way to hold the PCB at a convenient height and angle for soldering parts.
 A small adjustable bench vise, such as a <a href="https://www.panavise.com/">Panavise Model 366</a>, will make your task easier.
 Use a holder wide enough to grip the Griduino PCB of 4-1/2" width.<br/>
  ![](img/panavise-366.png)

 * **Craft knife.** The plastic case will need small cutouts for power and speaker wires to reach the connectors.
 A very careful application of a sharp small knife can trim out the holes you need.
 A craft detail knife such as Fiskars 165110-1002 has better safety and precision than Exacto knives.<br/>